pabloariasal/pabloariasal.github.io/_posts/2018-11-25-python-descriptors.md

 Note that data descriptors have higher precedence than instance variables in `__dict__`.
 If you define a class that contains a data descriptor, e.g. a property, they will opaque all other instance variables with the same name, since `a.property = 'some_new_value'` will execute `a.property.__set__` instead of replacing it.
 Hence, data descriptors can't be overridden in objects.
 Non-data descriptors, on the other hand, don't define a `__set__` and can therefore be reassigned in the object's `__dict__`.

+I discovered that a lot of python's functionality relies in the descriptor protocol: `@staticmethod`, `@classmethod` are implemented as non-data descriptors.
+Even normal method invocation is!

 ## Property Objects Are Data Descriptors

 The implementation of `property` now becomes clear: it replaces the decorated function by a data descriptor.
 When the attribute is accessed `__get__` is called which in turn calls `fget`, the decorated function.
 Properties are just wrappers around our function that implement the data descriptor protocol.